Healthcare, housing, human rights, and sustainability – elect an official who takes them as seriously as you do, Sophia Hawes-Tingey.

 When it comes to healthcare, we need to listen to our healthcare providers and what they recommend.
 I trust that an epidemiologist will know the best approaches that will protect our community and the ones we love.
 The legislature should not be dictating what treatment that doctors are allowed to give or that patients can receive.
 Medical necessity is best established by the medical establishment and the patients and their families.
 Neither insurance companies, nor governmental bodies should be in the business of deciding what is medically necessary.

 We need to address the housing crisis.
-With the cost of housing and rents continuing to spiral out of control with an already identified housing shortage, we need to work on policy measures that balance the rights of residents with the rights of investor landlords.
+Recently, we watched as the cost of housing and rents spiralled out of control with an already identified housing shortage.
+We need to work on policy measures that balance the rights of residents with the rights of investor landlords.
 There are several alternatives available to this issue.
 We need to identify and select which ones the state can effectively promote.
-Without balancing the needs of owner-residents and renter-residents, we have the undesirable effect of creating even more homelessness.
-It's time secure housing for the people who need a place to stay.
+Without balancing the needs of developers, owner-residents and renter-residents, we have the undesirable effect of creating even more homelessness.
+It's time to secure housing for the people who need a place to stay.
 We need to get people into homes, not force them into homelessness.
-That is why I advocated for cities having a well-defined housing plan when I served in leadership roles for a local community council,
+That is why I advocated for cities having a well-defined housing plan when I served in leadership roles for Midvale Community Council, and make it a part of my campaign.

 As a transgender woman, I am fierce advocate for human rights and civil liberties.
 I believe that everyone should be treated with dignity and respect, while also having equal access and equal rights.
 No extra hurdles should be erected based on a person's real or perceived gender identity, sexual orientation, race, country of origin, religion, or any other attribute that does not pertain to being a contributing member of society.
 Everyone deserves a fair chance, and legislation should be carefully evaluated to make sure it does not add any other burdens or prevent equitable access to any traditionally marginalized people.
 I have lobbied legislators helping them understand the reality around the lives of transgender people and the existing support systems.